The annual staff holiday party is a milestone of sorts for most businesses.

 It’s not another event to schmooze big clients or talk shop.

-Make a concerted effort to encourage non-shop conversation and make it an opportunity to get to know the people behind the positions they hold.
+Make a concerted effort to encourage non-shop conversation.
+Staff holiday events are ideal opportunities to get to know the people behind the positions they hold.

 Set a Budget